kirbyjp/SVET/theory/theory.md

 ---

 ## 10. Measurement and Decoherence
+*TODO: Clarify the observational criterion for pattern integrity: a pattern remains operationally intact as long as an observer can receive coherent signals from it.
+Define the boundary between detectable coherence, partial decoherence, and full collapse into the incoherent channel (H).*

 ### 10.1 Detectors as Active Strain Injectors
 *TODO: Model detectors as active nodes that inject strain and alter local budgets during measurement.*